davimgfx/pulseGym/README.md

 # PulseGym 🏋️‍♀️
-A gym project made with React.js and Tailwind
+A gym project made with React.js and Tailwind.
+I'm working yet, the project is not finished

 ## Screenshots of the Project